-John T. Flood is an attorney in Corpus Christi, TX who focuses on defective tire cases.
+John T. Flood is an attorney in Texas who focuses on defective tire cases.
 Call (361) 654-8877 to get compensation for your injury caused by a faulty tire.

 Drivers trust that their tires will safely transport them every time they get behind the wheel.
 Tires are crucial component parts of a motor vehicle; and, when manufactured correctly, drivers can trust they will not fail.
 However, this is not always the case with defective tires.
 According to the National Highway Traffic Safety Administration, tire-related accidents were responsible for 738 fatalities during the 3.2 trillion miles traveled on roads across the country in 2017.